Ritzville, Washington: History

 The first settler in what would become modern Ritzville was William McKay in 1880.
+The town was named, however, after Phillip Ritz, who had settled south of modern Ritzville two years earlier.
+Ritz had come to Walla Walla in 1861 and established a large orchard just outside of town known as Ritz, which consisted of over 100,000 trees of all types, including many fruit trees and shrubbery.
+Starting in 1866, he worked extensively to establish a second transcontinental railroad.
+His orchard business entailed many trips across the country by wagon, these trips gave him great political contact and influence.

-The town would be named after Phillip Ritz, who had settled nearby two years earlier.
-By December 1880, Ritzville's town-site had been platted by John W. Sprague on behalf of his company, The Northern Pacific Railway.
+By December 1880, Ritzville's townsite had been platted by John W. Sprague on behalf of his company, The Northern Pacific Railway.
 In 1881, McKay built the first house on the townsite.
-The Northern Pacific grade was under construction in the vicinity and McKay's home was used as a makeshift hotel for the workers and associated transients.
+The Northern Pacific grade was under construction in the vicinity, and McKay's home was used as a makeshift hotel for the workers and associated transients.

 With the railroad came a new wave of settlers to the area.
-In the summer of 1881, McKay erected the first store and the railroad built a depot nearby, which also served as a hotel, theater and meeting hall.
-At that time the fledgeling village had a population of around 50 and the school consisted of a lean-to against a house.
+In the summer of 1881, McKay erected the first store, and the railroad built a depot nearby, which also served as a hotel, theater, and meeting hall.
+At that time, the fledgling village had a population of around 50, and the school consisted of a lean-to against a house.
 The town's water supply was the railroad tank because it was not thought that water could be found in the ground.
-The first religious services were held in Adams County in Ritzville in April 1882 at the McKay Home and the First Congregational Church was soon organized, a church would be built in 1885.
+The first religious services in Adams County were held in Ritzville in April 1882 at the McKay Home, and the First Congregational Church was soon organized.
+A church was built in 1885.
 The post office was established in 1883 by J.L.
-Johnson of Walla Walla who also purchased McKay's store.
-Soon afterwards, many more businesses would set up shop in town.
-As the 1880s wore on, the town was beginning to realize its position as a major wheat shipping point in the Big Bend Country and it continued to grow.
+Johnson of Walla Walla.
+He also purchased McKay's store.
+Soon afterwards, many more businesses were founded.
+The town had begun to establish itself as a significant wheat shipping center within the Big Bend Country, and its growth continued steadily throughout the decade.